toneloc/stable-channels/README.md

 ##  Payout matrix

-Assume that we enter into a stable agreement at a price of $27,500 per Bitcoin.
-Each side puts in 1 Bitcoin, for a total channel capacity of 2 Bitcoin, and a starting USD nominal value of $55,000 total.
+Assume that we enter into a stable agreement at a price of $27,500 per bitcoin.
+Each side puts in 1 bitcoin, for a total channel capacity of 2 bitcoin, and a starting USD nominal value of $55,000 total.
 The below table represents the payouts and percentage change if the bitcoin price increases or decreases by 10%, 20%, or 30%.
 Check out this payout matrix to better understand the mechanics of the trade agreement.

 Abbreviations:
 - SR = Stable Receiver